Thfona/shooting-gallery/README.md

 # Shooting Gallery

 MonoGame study project.
-Shoot as many targets before the timer runs out.
+Shoot as many targets as you can before the timer runs out.